 Award recipient will secure an internship with Waukegan to College and receive a stipend to cover some of the expenses of completing this unpaid internship.
 Internships may be offered during the fall, spring, or summer, depending on availability.
 Contact firstname.lastname@example.org for additional information.

 In memory of Leslie Chapman, former Vice President of Business Affairs at Lake Forest College.

-Award Recipient is provided with an internship with the Lake Forest/Lake Bluff Historical Society and a stipend to cover expenses.
+Award recipient will secure an internship with the Lake Forest/Lake Bluff Historical Society and receive a stipend to cover some of the expenses of completing this unpaid internship.
 Internships may be offered during the fall, spring, or summer, depending on availability.
 Contact email@example.com for additional information.